cjcalabresephd/cjcalabresephd.github.io/_people/heejung-cho.md

   <div class="pcp-section">
     <h2 class="pcp-section-title">Bio</h2>
     <p class="pcp-bio">
-     Hee Jung Cho is a doctoral student in the Department of Communication at Michigan State University.
-Her research examines the intersection of persuasion, health communication and emerging technologies, with a focus on the affective and cognitive mechanisms underlying information processing.
+     Hee Jung Cho is a doctoral candidate in the Department of Communication at Michigan State University.
+Her research lies at the intersection of persuasion, health communication, and emerging technologies, with a focus on how media messages shape attention, emotion, memory, and shared physiological responses.
+She examines the affective and cognitive mechanisms underlying media and information processing.
  </p>
   </div>